 GAN: a community of accelerators, partners, and investors, helping startups build businesses & make a meaningful impact, wherever they call home. (things to note: no investors listed)

 VC4A: an ecosystem builder that leverages its infrastructure, network, and expertise for the programs that contribute to Africa’s startup movement. (things to note: upcoming deadlines for accelerators in Africa listed on the platform)

 Stay tuned on Linkedin and Twitter for more useful resources and updates on online programs, fellowships, awards, competitions, incubators, accelerators, and funding opportunities for impactpreneurs.

 The PitchBook‘s All In reports state, that only 1-2% of global venture capital has been invested in women-led initiatives over the past few years globally.
-Although in accordance with BCG analysis (performed in partnership with MassChallenge) startups founded and co-founded by women have fewer chances to be funded (mainly because of lack of credibility), their financial performance rates are higher (MassChallenge; BCG analysis (of the 350 companies included in the analysis, 258 were founded by men, and 92 were founded or co-foundedby women).
+Although, the BCG’s analysis (performed in partnership with MassChallenge) shows that startups founded and co-founded by women have fewer chances to be funded (mainly because of lack of credibility), their financial performance rates are higher (MassChallenge; BCG analysis (of the 350 companies included in the analysis, 258 were founded by men, and 92 were founded or co-foundedby women).

 Other sources of funding for women changemakers include crowdfunding platforms, business grants, guarantees&loans, impact investing options.
 These funding solutions not only provide female impact entrepreneurs with financial resources but also encourage other women to start building their innovative startups.

-All in all, there are higher chances for women impact entrepreneurs to get funding, if a certain fund/foundation has a strong record of investing in women.
+All in all, there are higher chances for women impact entrepreneurs to get funding from funds and foundations with a strong record of investing in women.
 You will find below an overview of financial opportunities that primarily or exclusively target female-led teams and women business owners.